atreyasha/spp-explainability/docs/develop.md

         1.  final ensemble of regular expressions should give insights and perform similar to main SoPa++ neural model

+        2.  think about how to work with unknown tokens on new data for mimic model -\> maybe some mapping of embeddings to find closest token/pattern or mean score might help

-        2.  best case scenario: user should be able to transfer easily between models and regex-ensemble in both directions for
+        3.  best case scenario: user should be able to transfer easily between models and regex-ensemble in both directions for
             \"human-computer interaction\"

-        3.  for mimic model, find best patterns that match, if not use a mean value for the pattern score that can be used as an analog -\> or try other heuristics that can bring results of mimic and oracle closer to each other
+        4.  for mimic model, find best patterns that match, if not use a mean value for the pattern score that can be used as an analog -\> or try other heuristics that can bring results of mimic and oracle closer to each other

-        4.  posted question to OP on self-loops visualization, see:
+        5.  posted question to OP on self-loops visualization, see:
             <https://github.com/Noahs-ARK/soft_patterns/issues/8#issuecomment-728257052>

-        5.  aim to produce pretty and compact ensemble of regular expressions which can analyzed and manipulated by a human
+        6.  aim to produce pretty and compact ensemble of regular expressions which can analyzed and manipulated by a human

     2. Oracle model